-6. Funding: your University department will be allocated a proportion of the T-JRAM income associated with Year 2 of the student's course (usually an amount of c. £2,000) towards the cost of hosting the project.
-In Trinity Term 2017, the Medical Sciences Board agreed that departments should pass on at least £1,000 to the host lab/supervisor of each project, to offset project costs.
+6. Funding: your University department will be allocated a proportion of the T-JRAM income associated with Year 4 of the student's course towards the cost of hosting the project.
+The exact amount will be determined by the Division during the 2023-24 academic year, but of the funding allocated, PIs are likely to receive between £3,000-£4,000.

 Queries about this should be made to your Department's Finance Officer.
 If your Department's Finance Officer has any queries, they are welcome to contact jo.valentine@medsci.ox.ac.uk.